expipiplus1/vulkan/generate/readme.md

   Take a closer look at `vkUpdateDescriptorSetWithTemplate` Don't expose things where the documentation is `is reserved for future use and is ignored`

+`vkGetSemaphoreFdKHR` requires the user to be careful not to leak resources

+`vkCmdBindVertexBuffers` requires two vectors to be the same.
+Should we pass in non-storable vectors of tuples?